Search and rescue: Australia

 State Police in many states operate state-based search and rescue squads, such as the Victoria Police Search and Rescue Squad, which provides specialist expertise, advice and practical assistance in land search and rescue on most terrain including snow and vertical cliff search and rescue.
 There are also state-based volunteer search and rescue groups such as the NSW SES Bush Search and Rescue in New South Wales and Bush Search and Rescue Victoria in Victoria.
 These state-based groups draw searchers from bushwalking, mountaineering and specialist rescue clubs within their State.
 A few groups respond on horseback as mounted search and rescue.
 The State Emergency Service is a collection of volunteer-based emergency organisations established in each state or territory which are responsible for many rescue efforts in urban and rural areas and in any rescue that results from flood or storm activity.
 In rural areas the SES conducts most bush search, vertical and road traffic rescues.
 In urban areas they assist the police and fire services with USAR.

 Azerbaijan

 Search and rescue operations in Azerbaijan are managed by the Ministry of Emergency Situations onshore in cooperation with the State Civil Aviation Administration in air and the State Maritime Administration offshore.

 Belgium

 Search and rescue duties along the Belgian part of the North Sea are executed by the Belgian Air Component.
-From its Koksijde Air Base it operates 5 Westland Sea King Mk.48 helicopters.
+From its Koksijde Air Base it operates NH-90 helicopters.